Saddleworth moor - site of Ian Bradly and myra hindley murders

 Ian Brady and Myra Hindley Later Admitted to Two More Killings

-Brady and Hindley abducted 12-year-old Keith Bennett on June 16, 1964, while he was heading to his grandmother’s house.
-Although the Moors Killers claimed that they buried Bennett on the moor, the authorities haven’t located his remains.
-They even pulled Hindley and Brady from prison twice to assist in their search.
+On June 16, 1964 — a year after they’d murdered Reade — Myra Hindley and Ian Brady abducted 12-year-old Keith Bennett on his way to his grandmother’s house.
+Although Brady and Hindley claimed they buried Bennett on the moor, the authorities have never managed to locate his remains.
+According to the BBC, authorities even pulled the killers from prison twice to assist in the search but their efforts still fell flat.

-An independent investigator unearthed what he thought was Bennett’s remains in 2022.
-The evidence, however, wasn’t sufficient enough to convince the Greater Manchester Police.
+An independent investigator unearthed what he thought were Bennett’s remains in 2022.
+The evidence, however, wasn’t sufficient to convince the Greater Manchester Police.

-Reade and Bennett bring the Moors Murderers’ total victims to five.
+The murders of Reade and Bennett bring the total known victims of the Moors Murderers to five.
 However, a letter from Brady to BBC reporter Peter Gould in 1987 suggests that the number might be higher.
-Possibly adding four more to the tally.
-Though nobody has been able to verify these claims

 Former Observer editor David Astor said in 1997 that “[Hindley] had shown no criminal tendencies until her involvement with Brady, and she has shown none since.”